Skip to content

 • The npm scope of any packages[].identifier (nimblebraininc matches @nimblebraininc/echo).

-Append an entry to src/connectors/catalog.yaml.
-The file is a list of upstream ServerDetail records; platform-specific fields live under the reverse-DNS extension key _meta["ai.nimblebrain/connector"].
+Add the entry to your deployment’s catalog directory — the one NB_CURATED_CATALOG_DIR points at. (src/connectors/curated/example.yaml is the in-image example: DCR-only, handy for local dev, and replaced wholesale in any real deployment.)
+Either way the file is a list of upstream ServerDetail records; platform-specific fields live under the reverse-DNS extension key _meta["ai.nimblebrain/connector"].

 servers: